 To assist schools in the provision of chaplaincy and student welfare worker services.

-State schools do not directly employ chaplains or student welfare workers, and are required to engage a chaplain or student welfare worker through an Accredited Employing Authority (AEA) that offers chaplaincy or student welfare worker services.
+State schools do not directly employ chaplains or student welfare workers and are required to engage a chaplain or student welfare worker through an Accredited Employing Authority (AEA).

-Non-state schools will be paid through their representative organisation (Queensland Catholic Education Commission and Independent Schools Queensland).
+Non-state schools are paid through their representative organisation (Queensland Catholic Education Commission and Independent Schools Queensland).

-The quarterly reports provided to the Department of Education by the schools' contracted AEA includes evidence of service delivery to demonstrate the funding allocation is being utilised for the ongoing engagement of a chaplain or student welfare worker.
+The quarterly reports provided to the Department of Education by a school contracted AEA include evidence of service delivery in order to demonstrate that funding allocation is being utilised for the ongoing engagement of a chaplain or student welfare worker.
 Schools unable to demonstrate the expenditure of these allocated funds on an ongoing basis may risk losing their funding allocation.